 Room Selection Process

-What if I've already indicated my intent to participate in Sage, but now I don't need to get on-campus housing?
+What if I've already applied for Room Selection, but now I don't need to get on-campus housing?

 You should complete a Decline of Housing form